Seth Meyers To Host The 2018 Golden Globe Awards

 The television host follows in the footsteps of British comedian Ricky Gervais, who hosted the Globes for three consecutive years from 2010 to 2012 prior to SNL alumni Amy Poehler and Tina Fey teaming up together and claiming their own three-year stint at the helm of the show.
 Clearly a hit, Gervais then returned to the stage for the 2016 edition of the annual telecast before handing it over to Fallon.

-According to reports, Seth was approached to be the tuxedoed emcee of the star-studded event early on, but did not sign on immediately.
+According to reports, Seth was approached to be the tuxedoed emcee of the star-studded event early on but did not sign on immediately.
 During this time, Variety claims that Tiffany Haddish and Ellen DeGeneres were also considered for the highly coveted assignment while previous hosts Amy Poehler and Tina Fey declined their respective offers to return to the post.

 [Featured Image by Jamie McCarthy/Getty Images]